 - Show proficiency in setting up of welding machines.

-AWS ACCREDITED TEST FACILITY
+AWS ACCREDITED TEST AND SENSE FACILITY

 Randolph Community College’s Archdale Welding Center has been named an Accredited Testing Facility (ATF) by the American Welding Society.
 The AWS Accredited Test Facility program establishes minimum requirements for test facilities, their personnel and equipment to qualify for accreditation to test and qualify welders.
 RCC’s testing program can test welders from anyone of eight different codes and standards.
 Read more about it here.